themizzi/themizzerables-theme/readme.md

 This theme provides a few modifications to the Twenty Fifteen wordpress theme.

-* Adds an additional widget area below the sidebar menu
+* Adds an additional widget area below the sidebar menu.
 * Removes the header from the "shows" page for better GigPress display.
 * Removes the header from the archive listing for better display.
+* Removes bullet from gigpress sidebar listings widget.